 - Milk Factory Quality Assurance

-Identify all variables specific to the property that may be impacted on by effluent being generated.
-Eg. waterways, vegetation, neighboring residence.
+Identify all variables specific to the property that may be impacted on by effluent being generated — (waterways, vegetation, neighboring residence).

-Identify specific farm characteristics relevant for effluent management.
-Eg soil type, water table, depth, layout, herd size, shed type.
+Identify specific farm characteristics relevant for effluent management — (soil type, water table, depth, layout, herd size, shed type).

-Key people or agencies capable of answering technical or legislative questions.
-Eg DEPI pump specialists, design consultants.
+Key people or agencies capable of answering technical or legislative questions — (Agriculture pump specialists, design consultants).

-Taking into account information from the first 6 steps, what are the best options for an effluent system?
+Taking into account all of these reasons — what are the best options for an effluent system?
 What are the respective costs?

 - OH&S requirements

-For assistance in choosing the most appropriate effluent system for your farm contact the following DEPI offices who have specialist staff available.
+For help in choosing the most appropriate effluent system for your farm contact the following Agriculture offices who have specialist staff available: